Journal for Fluid Power, Automation and Mechatronics

 Assistant editor: izr. prof. dr. Franc Majdič

-Desk editor: Roman Putrih
+Technical editor: Roman Putrih

-The Journal is subsidized by the Slovenian Research and Innovation Agency (ARIS)
+The Journal is subsidized by the Slovenian Research and Innovation Agency (ARIS).

-Current issue: February, 31 / 2025 / 1
+Current issue: October, 31 / 2025 / 5

 Previous issues of the magazine can be viewed in the ARCHIVE section.